Only interested in attending certain sessions? Click the session number below to learn more and register.

 This online seminar series features six sessions.
 You can register for the full seminar above, or select which sessions best fit your needs.
 All sessions will be recorded and available for replay.

 Session 1: Food Labeling - The Basics (70 minutes) - Recorded: Nov.
 18, 2019

 A soup to nuts course detailing mandatory labeling requirements that all food companies must comply with, including name of product, net weight, name and address of manufacturer, ingredient labeling, nutrition labeling.
 Get your product on the market now and know that you are in compliance with all of FDA's basic requirements.

-Includes a comprehensive discussion of the rules for health claims, structure/function claims, nutrient content claims, GE claims, Organic, Fresh, Healthy, Gluten-Free, Made in the USA label statements.
-(90 minutes)
+Includes a comprehensive discussion of the rules for health claims, structure/function claims, nutrient content claims, GE claims, organic, fresh, healthy, gluten-free, made in the USA label statements, all-natural claims, added sugars content.

-Session 3: Food Labeling Claims Part II - what else can you say on a food label and who will be watching (90 minutes) - Jan.
-13, 2020, 2:00 PM ET
+Session 3: Food Labeling Claims Part II - what else can you say on a food label and who will be watching (60 minutes) - Recorded: Jan.
+13, 2020

 Covering the newest trends and developments in clean labeling.